PramodKumarYadav/Rusty/Readme.md

     ```
 ## Actions
 - Each oracle form action is stored in a file called [oracle-forms-actions](./FunctionLibrary/oracle-forms-actions.vbs).
+    - The number of actions is limited for each object type.
+You can find all the actions availble for a object [using object Spy from UFT](./Images/oracle-objects-and-methods.png).
+    - For most objects, these actions/methods are limited to somewhere around 20.
+And most of these actions are common across objects, so expect a small set of actions in total.
 - Each browser action is stored in a file called [browser-actions](./FunctionLibrary/browser-actions.vbs).
 - We use actions to work on objects (passed as a parameter) to action functions.
 - Apart from doing an action on objects, the idea is to also sepereate the intent from implementation.
 This keeps code clean and readable.